 The courses in the Early Childhood Education Certificate meet the training and education requirements for the State of NH Early Childhood Teacher Credential Level 4.
 (Refer to the Early Childhood Professional Development System Guide for other criteria for this level.)
 The Early Childhood Education Certificate program is available days, evenings, and online and is financial aid eligible.
+Students have the opportunity to apply for the Early Childhood Education Scholarship Program (see page 104) to help cover the cost of their tuition.

 For more information, contact Diana Menard, Department Chair of Child and Family Studies, at (603) 271-6484 x4281 or dmenard@ccsnh.edu.

-FALL SEMESTER CL LAB SPRING SEMESTER CL LAB CR ECE 101C Growth and Development of ECE 143C Teaching and Learning STEAM^ 3 0 3 the Young Child^ 0 3 ECE 167C Positive Behavior Guidance and ECE 155C Using Children's Literature to Supporting Young Children with Support Young Children's Language Challenging Behaviors^ 3 0 3 and Literacy Development^ 3 0 3 ECE 242C Child, Family and Community 3 0 3 ECE 188C Health, Safety and Nutrition in 9 Early Childhood Education [^] 3 0 3 TOTAL CREDITS 18 9
+FALL SEMESTER CL LAB CR SPRING SEMESTER CL LAB CR ECE 101C Growth and Development of ECE 143C Teaching and Learning STEAM^ 0 3 the Young Child^ 3 0 3 ECE 167C Positive Behavior Guidance and ECE 155C Using Children's Literature to Supporting Young Children with Support Young Children's Language Challenging Behaviors^ 3 0 3 and Literacy Development^ 3 0 3 ECE 242C Child, Family and Community 3 0 3 ECE 188C Health, Safety and Nutrition in 9 Early Childhood Education ^ 3 0 3 TOTAL CREDITS 18 9

 ^ All students taking the following courses ECE 101C, ECE 143C, ECE 155C, ECE 167C and ECE 188C will be charged a \$25 Child and Family Development Center Lab fee for each class.

-Day and evening students not currently working in child care will spend one and a half hours each week working with infants, toddlers, or preschoolers at the NHTI campus child care center, the Child and Family Development Center (CFDC) while taking early childhood classes.
+Day and evening students not currently working in child care will spend two hours each week working with infants, toddlers, or preschoolers at the NHTI campus child care center, the Child and Family Development Center (CFDC) while taking early childhood classes.
 These hours will be considered a component of class participation and additional lab use fee applies.
 Applicants are advised that the New Hampshire Bureau of Child Care Licensing requires certain paperwork to be on file at centers for employees and others who regularly work in child care centers.
 Students must complete this paperwork before they participate with the children at the CFDC.
 This paperwork may include: